Trainspotting (film): Legacy

 The film had an immediate effect on popular culture.
 In 1999, Trainspotting was ranked in the tenth spot by the British Film Institute (BFI) in its list of Top 100 British films of all time, while in 2004 the magazine Total Film named it the fourth greatest British film of all time.
 That same year, Channel 4 named it as the greatest British film of all time.
 The Observer polled several filmmakers and film critics who voted it the best British film in the last 25 years.
 In 2004, the film was voted the best Scottish film of all time by the public in a poll for The List magazine.
 Trainspotting has developed a cult following.
 It was recognised as an important film during the 1990s British cultural tour de force known as Cool Britannia.
-It was also featured in the documentary Live Forever: The Rise and Fall of Brit Pop.

-The film title is a reference to a scene in the book where Begbie and Renton meet "an auld drunkard" who turns out to be Begbie's estranged father, in the disused Leith Central railway station, which they are using as a toilet.
+It was also featured in the documentary Live Forever: The Rise and Fall of Brit Pop.The film title is a reference to a scene in the book where Begbie and Renton meet "an auld drunkard" who turns out to be Begbie's estranged father, in the disused Leith Central railway station, which they are using as a toilet.
 He asks them if they are "trainspottin'".
 This scene is later included as a flashback in T2 Trainspotting.

 The music video for the 2019 song "Doorman" by English rapper Slowthai contains several references to the film.

-Awards
+In 2025, rapper Rome Streetz released the album Trainspotting, a collaboration with producer Conductor Williams.
+It was named for the film.